dmuth/dns-tool/README.md

 Things I may do at some point, depending on time, timing, and other projects:

-- Put this entire app into a Pip package (can I fetch with Git?)
 - Handle RDNS queries/responses
 - Unit testing for parsing functions
 - Docker container to run a custom DNS server